TradeMe/tractor/README.md

     directory: './path/to/test/directory', // defaults to root/tractor
     port: number,                          // defaults to 4000
     environments: Array<string>,           // a list of URLs for the environments to run the tests in
-    tags: Array<string>,                   // a list of tags for Cucumber
+    tags: Array<string>                    // a list of tags for Cucumber };
-    beforeProtractor: Function,            // a function to run before protractor runs
-    afterProtractor: Function              // a function to run after protractor runs };
 ```